 - An I-20 with travel authorization signature on page 2 that is no older than six months.
 Travel signatures for OPT students are valid only for six months.

 Students who must travel, but whose OPT application is still pending with USCIS, may use their Receipt Notice as a supporting document for re-entry.
-ISSS recommends that students consult with a CGE advisor before traveling.
+ISSS recommends that students consult with an ISSS advisor before traveling.

 Dependents must carry their own original documents.
-If traveling separately, CGE recommends that dependents carry copies of the primary visa holder’s documents.
+If traveling separately, ISSSrecommends that dependents carry copies of the primary visa holder’s documents.

-How to request a travel signature from CGE
+How to request a travel signature from ISSS

 A student who needs a new travel signature should submit a Travel Authorization Request in the iVols portal as early as possible, and at least two weeks prior to traveling.
 After logging into iVols with your NetID and password, you will find this request in the Student Services section.